A brief guide to the Divine Office

 This combines the monastic hours of Matins and Lauds.
 Matins is a reflective office, with psalms and long readings from scripture and the Fathers of the Church, which has its origin in the night “vigils” of the monastic tradition.
 Lauds is a more “festive” office celebrating the Resurrection and asking God’s blessing on the new day with psalms and prayers.

 This is an office of thanksgiving for the day, the equivalent of Evensong in other College Chapels.
-On Sundays, Tuesdays and Thursdays, it is sung in Latin to traditional plainsong, according to the structure established by St Benedict in his Rule.
-On other days it is recited in English.
+Vespers is sung in English each day.

 Sung Night Prayer is the simplest and most attractive of the Offices.
 It is the same each day, asking for God’s protection during the night.